mweastwood/TTCal.jl/docs/src/index.md

-# TTCal
+# TTCal.jl Documentation

-TTCal is a calibration routine developed for the OVRO LWA.
+TTCal is a calibration routine developed for the Owens Valley Radio Observatory Long Wavelength Array (OVRO-LWA).

 ## Overview